fhiso/legacy-format/data-model.md

 :   A complete local or remote file reference to the auxiliary data to be linked to the GEDCOM context.
 Remote reference would include a network address where the multimedia data may be obtained.

 Payload
-:   A string.
+:   A *line string*.
 It is RECOMMENDED that implementations support payloads of at least 30 characters.

 Substructures
 :   `[FORM]`! -- this MAY be omitted, but if so then it MUST appear in the containing `[OBJE]`